 Engage with the annual appraisal process.
 Your responsible officer or employer will not necessarily arrange this for you, but they should tell you how appraisal works for you and whether you need to use any particular systems or forms.
 If you don’t have an responsible officer, you may need to arrange an appraisal yourself through an independent provider.

 Find out if there’s a portfolio you need to use to record your information.
 This may be made available by your employer, college or faculty; or you may have to find one yourself.
-You can also use our My CPD app to record your learning on the go.

 Make sure your responsible officer is aware of all the places where you work, and can access information about your practice from these places.
 If you don’t have a connection you must tell us about all of your practice when we ask.
 You must bring information from your whole practice to your appraisal.